Things to do Within Less Than an Hour of Norwich

 The Broads National Park

-One of the UK’s 15 national parks, The Broads National Park is made up of over 60 open areas of water known as Broads, and seven rivers including the Ant, Bure, Chet, Thurne, Waveney, Wensum and Yare.
-With pretty villages to discover and boats for hire, there’s plenty to keep you occupied.
+One of the UK’s 15 national parks, The Broads National Park is made up of over 60 open areas of water known as Broads, and seven rivers including the Ant, Bure, Chet, Thurne, Waveney, Yare and Wensum (which runs through Norwich).

 Coltishall (18-minute drive)

-A busy riverside village yet a somewhat lesser-known part of the Broads, Coltishall is a lovely spot to spend an afternoon.
+A busy riverside market town, yet a somewhat lesser-known part of the Broads, Coltishall is a lovely spot to while away a few hours.
 It marks the start of the navigable portion of the River Bure and is dotted with beautiful properties, like its thatched village church, and has a beautiful green by the river.

 Have a walk or cycle along the Barton Boardwalk which will take you out to view Barton Broad or Alferden Broad nature reserve!